 Pronouns

-It is necessary to pay attention to the third person singular pronouns (he, she, it, one), the choice of which is angrye strictly in relation to the real gender (and not the grammatical gender) of the noun.
+It is necessary to pay attention to the third person singular pronouns (he, she, it, one), the choice of which is made strictly in relation to the real gender (and not the grammatical gender) of the noun.

-In particular, note that the feminine personal pronoun she/her/hers is used only with persons of the female sex (a lady, etc.) or with some animated or mobile beings to whom one grants, or whose one recognises, femininity (e.g. dog, cat, ship).
+In particular, note that the feminine personal pronoun she/her/hers is used only with persons of the female sex (a lady, etc.) or with some animated or mobile beings to whom one grants, or whose one recognizes, femininity (e.g. dog, cat, ship).
 The object pronoun is also used after prepositions.

 Do not confuse the possessive pronoun (which is used instead of a noun) with the possessive adjective – last column – (which qualifies a noun).